wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

 I> ### Path Shortcuts
 I> UNIX shells have a number of different shorthand ways for you to move around your computer's filesystem.
 You've already seen that a forward slash (`/`) represents the [root directory](https://en.wikipedia.org/wiki/Root_directory), and the tilde (`~`) represents your home directory in which you store all your personal files.
 However, there are a few more special characters you can use to move around your filesystem in conjunction with the `cd` command.
 I>
+I> * Issuing `cd ~` will always return you to your home directory.
+On some UNIX or UNIX derivatives, simply issuing `cd` will return you to your home directory, too.
 I> * Issuing `cd ..` will move your present working directory **up one level** of the filesystem hierarchy.
 For example, if you are currently in `/users/grad/david/code/`, issuing `cd ..` will move you to `/users/grad/david/`.
 I> * Issuing `cd -` will move you to the **previous directory you were working in**.
 Your shell remembers where you were, so if you were in `/var/tmp/` and moved to `/users/grad/david/`, issuing `cd -` will move you straight back to `/var/tmp/`.
 This command obviously only works if you've move around at least once in a given terminal session.